Susan Sontag: Fiction

-While working on her stories, Sontag taught philosophy at Sarah Lawrence College and City University of New York and the Philosophy of Religion with Jacob Taubes, Susan Taubes, Theodor Gaster, and Hans Jonas, in the Religion Department at Columbia University from 1960 to 1964.
-She held a writing fellowship at Rutgers University for 1964 to 1965 before ending her relationship with academia in favor of full-time freelance writing.
+While working on her stories, Sontag taught philosophy at Sarah Lawrence College and City University of New York and the philosophy of religion with Jacob Taubes, Susan Taubes, Theodor Gaster, and Hans Jonas, in the religion department at Columbia University from 1960 to 1964.
+She held a writing fellowship at Rutgers University in 1964–65 before ending her relationship with academia in favor of full-time freelance writing.

-At age 30, she published an experimental novel called The Benefactor (1963), following it four years later with Death Kit (1967).
+At age 30, Sontag published an experimental novel called The Benefactor (1963), following it four years later with Death Kit (1967).
 Despite a relatively small output, Sontag thought of herself principally as a novelist and writer of fiction.
-Her short story "The Way We Live Now" was published to great acclaim on November 24, 1986 in The New Yorker.
+Her short story "The Way We Live Now" was published to great acclaim on November 24, 1986, in The New Yorker.
 Written in an experimental narrative style, it remains a significant text on the AIDS epidemic.
 She achieved late popular success as a best-selling novelist with The Volcano Lover (1992).
-At age 67, Sontag published her final novel In America (2000).
+At age 67, Sontag published her final novel, In America (2000).
 The last two novels were set in the past, which Sontag said gave her greater freedom to write in the polyphonic voice:

 She wrote and directed four films and also wrote several plays, the most successful of which were Alice in Bed and Lady from the Sea.

 Nonfiction

+High and low in mass culture

 It was through her essays that Sontag gained early fame and notoriety.
-Sontag wrote frequently about the intersection of high and low art and expanded the dichotomy concept of form and art in every medium.
-She elevated camp to the status of recognition with her widely read 1964 essay "Notes on 'Camp'", which accepted art as including common, absurd and burlesque themes.
+She frequently wrote about the intersection of high and low art and expanded the dichotomy concept of form and art in every medium.
+She elevated camp to the status of recognition with her widely read 1964 essay "Notes on 'Camp'", which accepted art as including common, absurd, and burlesque themes.

+The concept of photography image

 In 1977, Sontag published the series of essays On Photography.
 These essays are an exploration of photographs as a collection of the world, mainly by travelers or tourists, and the way we experience it.
 In the essays, she outlined her theory of taking pictures as you travel: